readium/ts-toolkit/README.md

 pnpm install
 ```

-Then workspaces should be all set up.
+Then workspaces should be all set up and you can build them from their directory in the following order:

+1. shared
+2. navigator-html-injectables
+3. navigator

 ## Workspaces